RaphiMC/ThinGL/README.md

 Examples can be found in the [src/example](/src/example) directory.

 ### Logging
-ThinGL by default uses SLF4J for logging.
+ThinGL by default logs to System.out and System.err.
 You can however easily redirect the log messages to your own code by setting ``ThinGL.LOGGER`` to your own Logger.

 ## Contact